cometaj2/hcli_core/README.rst

 HCLI Core |build status|_ |pypi|_
 =================================

-An HCLI Connector that can be used to expose any CLI via hypertext command line interface (HCLI) semantics.
+An HCLI Connector that can be used to expose any CLI, as a REST API, via hypertext command line interface (HCLI) semantics.

 ----

-HCLI Core implements the Service Connector pattern as a WSGI application and provides a way for developers to expose a CLI via HCLI semantics which yields dynamic and up to date in-band access to man page style API/CLI documentation.
+HCLI Core implements an HCLI Connector (a type of Service Connector) as a WSGI application and provides a way for developers to expose a CLI, as a REST API, via HCLI semantics which yields dynamic and up to date in-band access to man page style API/CLI documentation.

 Most, if not all, programming languages have a way to issue shell commands.
 With the help of any generic HCLI client, such as Huckle, APIs that make use of HCLI semantics are readily consumable